Pediatrics at Apple Tree Dental

 For some families, coming to dental visits in-person can be very challenging for a number of reasons.
 Thankfully, some dental questions or issues can be addressed virtually via a phone or video call.
 Apple Tree Dental and our Pediatric Team are leaders in providing virtual “teledentistry” consultations to help patients and families have their concerns addressed in a more timely manner.
 Your Pediatric Team providers might recommend a teledentistry visit prior to your child’s in-person visit, so they can gather more information, answer your questions, and more efficiently schedule your child’s treatment.
 This will help your child’s pediatric provider be better prepared, and help your child’s next visit run more smoothly.

 Some children are not able to tolerate typical dental treatment, even with conscious sedation.
 General anesthesia may be considered for children with very severe dental concerns at a young age, or special healthcare needs.
+Depending on a child’s health and unique factors, general anesthesia might be completed at a hospital or at our Mounds View clinic in our state-of-the-art sedation suite with a certified anesthesia provider.
 Your child’s Pediatric Dentist will discuss the details regarding general anesthesia and whether it is an appropriate option for your child.
-Please ask them questions if you think sedation should be considered for your child.
+Please ask them questions if you think general anesthesia or hospital dentistryshould be considered for your child.

 Scheduling an Appointment and Preparing for Your visit